In October of 2020, Bandwidth hosted a roundtable featuring leading contact center analyst Andras Cser of Forrester.

-During the roundtable we discussed industry trends as well as topics that were top of mind for large call centers.
-Some major themes included: fraud detection and prevention, the impact underlying network quality has on analytics and voice bio authentication, as well as the increased importance of a strong, automated authentication strategy with the surge in calls to contact centers during the global COVID-19 pandemic.
+During the roundtable, we discussed industry trends and top-of-mind topics for large call centers.
+Some major themes included fraud detection and prevention, the impact underlying network quality has on analytics and voice bio authentication, and the increased importance of a strong, automated authentication strategy with the surge in calls to contact centers during the global COVID-19 pandemic.

 Following that roundtable discussion, Mr. Cser sat down with Bandwidth to answer five burning questions about contact centers.

 Large enterprise contact centers have been contemplating the big migration of on-prem infrastructure and software to the cloud for some time.
 How has COVID-19 affected timelines for that transition?

 Contact center migration to the cloud has been ongoing for the past five years.
 However, COVID-19 greatly accelerated migration of on-prem infrastructure and software migration to the cloud.
 Reasons include: